 We are also committed to the development of theory, and to a healthy (if tense) exchange between theory and empirical research.
 Understanding the links and divergences between the micro level of individual suffering experience and the macro level of culture and social structure requires expertise in and development of the major traditions of social scientific theory.
 Some of the theories, areas, and approaches that are most relevant to our framework are: terror management theory (Solomon, Greenberg, & Pyszczynski, 2015), socioecological psychology (Oishi, 2014), existentialist philosophy (Nietzsche, Sartre), psychoanalytic thought (Freud, Otto Rank), biopolitical philosophy (Esposito, 2013; Lazzarato, 2014), existential anthropology (M. Jackson, 2013), and the Frankfurt School.

-If you are interested in learning more about the lab, or joining as an undergraduate research assistant or graduate student, please navigate to the "Lab Members" link.
+If you are interested in learning more about the lab, or joining as an undergraduate research assistant, please navigate to the "Lab Members" link.

 If you are a local community member interested in participating in one of our ongoing studies, please navigate to the "Study Participation" link.